On this page you will find useful information on the issue of egg safety at Gemperle Farms.

 Blood spots are occasionally found on an egg yolk and they are formed by a blood vessel that ruptures on the yolks surface when it is being formed or from the hen’s oviduct wall.
 Most of these eggs never make it to the market because they are detected by electronic scanning machines but some are missed.
 It is totally safe to eat eggs with blood spots.

-At Gemperle Enterprises we always say food safety comes first.
+At Gemperle Farms we always say food safety comes first.
 For additional egg safety information visit: